Kyler-C1/IC_Lab/Usage.md

-This document provides instructions, tips, and general information regarding the usage and development of the real-time data modeling dashboard for the Internal Combustion Engine Laboratory at the University of Okalhoma.
+This document provides instructions, tips, and general information regarding the usage and development of the real-time data modeling dashboard for the Internal Combustion Engine Laboratory at the University of Oklahoma.
 Created Spring 2023.